origo-map/origo-documentation/content/controls.md

 ### Link control

-Adds a button to the map menu that when clicked opens a new browser tab with the specified url.
+Adds a button to the mapmenu that when clicked opens a new browser tab with the specified url. **NOTE** - requires mapmenu control.

 Property | Description
 ---|---